John McGrath (playwright): Theatrical career

 McGrath is best remembered as a playwright and for his theoretical formulation of the principles of a radical, popular theatre.
-His play Soft Or A Girl was performed at the Liverpool Everyman Theatre in the early 1970s with great success.l, including in the cast the actor Alison Steadman.
-The play dealt with, amongst other things, the role of the city council in continuing, as the play claims, Hitler's destruction of large parts of the inner city and, with it, parts of its history The 7:84 Theatre Company was established in 1971 by McGrath, his wife (Elizabeth MacLennan) and her brother (David MacLennan), and The Cheviot, the Stag, and the Black Black Oil (1973), his best-known play, was created with these principles in mind.
-It utilizes some of the dramaturgical and theatrical techniques of epic theatre – actors take on multiple roles and frequently slip out of character – of the type associated with the German dramatist Bertolt Brecht, but which McGrath argued have a genealogy that stretches far further back through the history of popular traditions of performance.
-The title of the play refers to three pivotal periods in the history of class struggle in Scotland: the clearing of the Scottish Highlands to make way for grazing land, the subsequent use of this land by the wealthy for shooting, and its current exploitation in the oil market.
-These changes are identified as forming a recurrent pattern of abuse of the land and the exploitation of the people by outsiders and by wealthier locals.
+His play Soft Or A Girl was performed at the Liverpool Everyman Theatre in the early 1970s with great success, including in the cast the actor Alison Steadman.
+The play dealt with, amongst other things, the role of the city council in continuing, as the play claims, Hitler's destruction of large parts of the inner city and with it, parts of its history.
+The 7:84 Theatre Company was established in 1971 by McGrath, his wife (Elizabeth MacLennan) and her brother (David MacLennan) and The Cheviot, the Stag, and the Black Black Oil (1973), his best-known play, was created with these principles in mind.
+It uses some of the dramaturgical and theatrical techniques of epic theatre – actors take on multiple roles and frequently slip out of character – of the type associated with the German dramatist Bertolt Brecht but which McGrath argued have a genealogy that stretches far further back through the history of popular traditions of performance.
+The title of the play refers to three watersheds in the history of class struggle in Scotland, the clearing of the Scottish Highlands to make way for grazing land, the subsequent use of this land by the wealthy for shooting, and its exploitation in the oil market.
+These changes are identified as forming a pattern of abuse of the land and the exploitation of the people by outsiders and by wealthier locals.
 It was broadcast in the BBC's Play for Today series in 1974.

 He adapted the satirical morality play A Satire of the Three Estates (1540) by David Lyndsay as a contemporary morality A Satire of the Four Estaites, which was presented by Wildcat Theatre Company at the Edinburgh International Conference Centre as part of the Edinburgh International Festival in 1996.
 This production opened on 16 August 1996 and featured Sylvester McCoy.

 Personal life

-In 1962 he had married Elizabeth MacLennan, the Scottish actress, whom he had met while they were both at Oxford University; the couple had two sons and a daughter.
+In 1962 he and Elizabeth MacLennan, the Scottish actress, married.
+They had met while at Oxford University; the couple had two sons and a daughter.